galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 ![metaModules Result](../../images/metaModules.png){:width="60%"}

-If you interested, you may try to make sense of the result yourself by combining information from other bioinformatics services and literature.
+If you interested, you may try to make sense of the result yourself.
+To pinpoint the key pathways relevant to the subnetwork, we probably need to combine information from other bioinformatics services and literature. graph

 # Save the history into a workflow